GuillaumeRossolini/griotte/README.md

 The Board Managers are what allow you to choose your ESP8266 and ESP32 devices in Arduino IDE so that you can interact with them: flash, debug _etc._ Flashing means writing the program to the device, and debugging (to me) mostly means having logs show up on the serial console.

 The following are my installed Board Manager versions:
-- Arduino ESP32 Boards v2.0.17 by Arduino
-- ESP32 v2.0.17 by Espressif systems
+- ESP32 v3.0.7 by Espressif systems
 - ESP8266 v3.1.2 by ESP8266 community

-(one of these is probably not needed any more; you'll have to check depending the micro controllers you do buy, since their documentation supersedes this list)

-If memory serves, the ESP32 board manager had to be held back even though there is a newer major version available.
+The ESP32 board manager had to be held back even though there is a newer version available: I got crashed on reboot after v3.0.

 My best guess at the actual libraries I was required to install were (some are installed automatically by Arduino IDE from the Includes, others aren't):